Photovoltaic module analysis techniques: Electroluminescence

 For electroluminescence (EL) imaging, excitation of the Silicon is triggered by an external forward current, applied to the module connectors by a power supply.
-The emerging forward bias forces majority carrier to cross the pn-junction, resulting in increased recombination.
+The emerging forward bias forces majority carrier to cross the p–n junction, resulting in increased recombination.
 This method corresponds to the working principle of light emitting diodes (LEDs).

 Usually, EL is done in laboratory conditions, where a dark environment ensures separation of emitted and surrounding radiation.
 But also outdoor EL under low light conditions is practicable.
 To get rid of any noise (in laboratory noise due to electronics and statistical fluctuations of the emitted photons, outdoor additionally the ambient radiation) in the collected signal, background subtraction of the EL image is done.
 Therefore, an identical image with power supply off is taken, which consists only of the noise and can be subtracted from the initial image.
 EL imagery allows detection of many DMs like cell cracks, cell mismatches, finger disruptions, PID and others.